H-Town gets bumper crop of specialty food stores

 |Revival Market |

-Buying sustainable and organic is a growing trend nationwide--U.S. sales of organic food and beverages hit $31.5 billion last year, up 9.5 percent from 2010, according to the Organic Trade Association.
+Buying sustainable and organic is a growing trend nationwide.
+U.S. sales of organic food and beverages, already up more than 200% over the last decade, are expected to climb another 14% by 2017.
 In Houston, increasingly eco-conscious consumers also recognize the benefits of supporting area businesses and farmers.

 "Our customers like they idea that the food they purchase and eat here has been grown or made locally and that we know the people who grew it and made it," says Ryan Pera, chef and co-owner of Revival Market.
 Pera's business partner, farmer Morgan Weber adds: "They also feel good that they are supporting local farmers and food artisans and helping to enrich our greater food community by doing so."